Transforming Realty to Gift Reality

 Want to make a big gift to Mason without touching your bank account?
 Consider real estate.
 Such a generous gift helps us continue opening doors of opportunity for our students for years to come.

 And a gift of real estate also helps you.
-When you give appreciated property you have held longer than one year, you get a federal income tax charitable deduction.
+When you give appreciated property you have held longer than one year, you qualify for a federal income tax charitable deduction.
 This eliminates capital gains tax.
 And you no longer have to deal with that property's maintenance costs, property taxes or insurance.

 Another benefit: You don't have to hassle with selling the real estate.
 You can deed the property directly to the George Mason University Foundation or ask your attorney to add a few sentences in your will or trust agreement.